Site123456/deepweber/README.md

 ⚠️ **IMPORTANT:** Limit retries set to **3 maximum** (line ~604 in `main.py`)

-> Setting retries > 3 will trigger DDOS auto-blocks on many servers.
+Setting retries > 3 will trigger DDOS auto-blocks on many servers.
 This will:
 > - Ban your IP temporarily (15-60 minutes)
 > - Fail domain verification attempts
 > - Reduce overall crawl efficiency

-**Current default is safe.** Do not increase unless you have dedicated infrastructure with rotating IPs.
+**Current default are safe:** Do not increase unless you have dedicated infrastructure with rotating IPs.
 ---

 **Version:** 1.0.2 | **Python:** 3.8+ | **Updated:** 25 JAN 2026